 - Protect his partner - with Accidental Death cover from the financial cost of having to continue to pay a large mortgage on a single income (and he even named his partner and his three nephews and niece as the life insurance policy beneficiaries - just in case).

 The surprising part

-And he was able to pay most of his accident only insurance premiums tax effectively from his super fund automatically each year.
+He was able to pay most of his Accident Only insurance premiums tax effectively from his super fund automatically each year.